Shtcut/shtcut/README.md

 ### Self-Hosting Guidance
 - Refer to the detailed documentation in the 'docs' folder for instructions on self-hosting, customization, and API integration.

+This addition directs users to access the hosted version of the application directly through the provided link [shtcut.link](https://shtcut.link/), simplifying access for immediate usage.
 ## Contribution

 We welcome contributions!
 If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md) for details on the process.